-- (75) In accordance with chapter 5, section 2, subsection 1 of the SMA, a prospectus approved by another EEA member state and any supplements thereto shall be valid in Finland and shall be made available to the public herein, if the home member state of the issue is a state other than Finland and the securities are offered to the public or sought to be admitted to trading on a regulated market in Finland and the competent authority of the said other member state has provided FIN-FSA and ESMA with copies of the prospectus and any supplements thereto as well as a certificate of approval attesting that they have been drawn up in accordance with the Prospectus Directive. - (76) In accordance with chapter 4, section 10, subsection 4 of the SMA, unless included in the base prospectus or a supplement to the prospectus, the final terms of the security offer shall be submitted to FIN-FSA, the competent authority in the host EEA member state and ESMA at the same time as they are published as provided for in subsection 2. - (77) In accordance with chapter 4, section 12, subsection 5 of the SMA, a prospectus approved in another EEA member state and supplements thereto shall be drawn up in a language customary in the international financial markets or in another language accepted by FIN-FSA.
+- (76) In accordance with chapter 5, section 2, subsection 1 of the SMA, a prospectus approved by another EEA member state and any supplements thereto shall be valid in Finland and shall be made available to the public herein, if the home member state of the issue is a state other than Finland and the securities are offered to the public or sought to be admitted to trading on a regulated market in Finland and the competent authority of the said other member state has provided FIN-FSA and ESMA with copies of the prospectus and any supplements thereto as well as a certificate of approval attesting that they have been drawn up in accordance with the Prospectus Directive. - (77) In accordance with chapter 4, section 12, subsection 5 of the SMA, a prospectus approved in another EEA member state and supplements thereto shall be drawn up in a language customary in the international financial markets or in another language accepted by FIN-FSA.
 FIN-FSA may request that a summary of the prospectus translated into Finnish or Swedish or to both be attached to the notification, if this is necessary to protect the investors.

 - (78) FIN-FSA recommends that if the purpose is to seek securities to be admitted to trading in Finland, the issuer should so inform FIN-FSA. - (79) Under the Prospectus Directive, the home member state regulation applies to publication of prospectuses.
-Thus section 7.3 does not apply to prospectuses that have been approved by the competent authority in another EEA member state and of which FIN-FSA has been notified. - (80) By virtue of chapter 4, section 10, subsection 4 of the SMA, issuers shall submit the final terms of issues in Finland related to a notified base prospectus and the issue-specific summaries to FIN-FSA for information.
-The information should be submitted by e-mail to esitteet@finanssivalvonta.fi.
+Thus section 7.3 does not apply to prospectuses that have been approved by the competent authority in another EEA member state and of which FIN-FSA has been notified. - (80) FIN-FSA recommends that marketing material related to securities offerings in Finland should also be submitted to FIN-FSA.

-- (81) FIN-FSA recommends that marketing material related to securities offerings in Finland should also be submitted to FIN-FSA. - (82) As a rule FIN-FSA requires that the summary, and as regards base prospectuses also the issue-specific summary, shall be translated into Finnish or Swedish, by virtue of chapter 4, section 12, subsection 5 of the SMA.
+(81) As a rule FIN-FSA requires that the summary, and as regards base prospectuses also the issue-specific summary, shall be translated into Finnish or Swedish, by virtue of chapter 4, section 12, subsection 5 of the SMA.